 He has been actively participating in COPs from 2005.
 In 2009 he joined the Basque Centre for Climate Change (BC3) in 2009 as Research Professor.
 He is currently coordinator of the Climate Policy Research Line at BC3 and leader of the Adaptation research group that aims to bring together adaptation economics and adaptation policy.
 He has published more than 40 research papers and 14 book chapters and actively contributed to more than 12 international research projects.

-María Ruiz de Gopegui is an architect and urban planner specialized in urban management and climate adaptation, currently working as a Research Assistant at the Basque Centre for Climate Change (BC3).
+María Ruiz de Gopegui is an architect and urban planner specialized in urban management and climate adaptation.
+She is PhD student at the Basque Centre for Climate Change (BC3).

 She received her MSc in Architecture with a specialization in Landscape and Environment at University of Navarra (Spain) in 2011.
 Since then, she has developed her professional career around urban planning and landscape design with a strong focus on sustainability collaborating with different offices, mainly in Mexico but also in Portugal and Spain.
 In 2017 she started a MSc on Urban Management and Development from in IHS, Erasmus University Rotterdam (Netherlands), focusing on the “Urban Environment, Sustainability and Climate Change” specialization.
 She developed her master thesis in the field of Urban Ecosystem Services, entitled: “Analysis of Urban Ecosystem Services supply and demand in Taunggyi, Myanmar”.
 She is actively involved in designing and promoting urban development strategies that improve citizens’ quality of life, reducing social inequalities and enhancing urban resilience to environmental challenges.